research-team/memristive-neucogar/NestML.md

     end

 # Block types
-* neuron <name> - The top-level block of a neuron model called <name>.
-The content will be translated into a single neuron model that can be instantiated in PyNEST using nest.Create(<name>).
+* `neuron` *`<name>`* - The top-level block of a neuron model called `<name>`.
+The content will be translated into a single neuron model that can be instantiated in PyNEST using `nest.Create(<name>)`.
 All following blocks are contained in this block.
-* parameters - This block is composed of a list of variable declarations that are supposed to contain all variables which remain constant during the simulation, but can vary among different simulations or instantiations of the same neuron.
-These variables can be set and read by the user using nest.SetStatus(<gid>, <variable>, <value>) and nest.GetStatus(<gid>, <variable>).
+* `parameters` - This block is composed of a list of variable declarations that are supposed to contain all variables which remain constant during the simulation, but can vary among different simulations or instantiations of the same neuron.
+These variables can be set and read by the user using `nest.SetStatus(<gid>, <variable>, <value>)` and  `nest.GetStatus(<gid>, <variable>)`.
-* state - This block is composed of a list of variable declarations that are supposed to describe parts of the neuron which may change over time.
+* `state` - This block is composed of a list of variable declarations that are supposed to describe parts of the neuron which may change over time.
-* initial_values - This block describes the initial values of all stated differential equations.
+* `initial_values` - This block describes the initial values of all stated differential equations.
 Only variables from this block can be further defined with differential equations.
-The variables in this block can be recorded using a multimeter.
+The variables in this block can be recorded using a `multimeter`.
-* internals - This block is composed of a list of implementation-dependent helper variables that supposed to be constant during the simulation run.
+* `internals` - This block is composed of a list of implementation-dependent helper variables that supposed to be constant during the simulation run.
 Therefore, their initialization expression can only reference parameters or other internal variables.
-* equations - This block contains shape definitions and differential equations.
-It will be explained in further detail later on in the manual.
+* `equations` - This block contains shape definitions and differential equations.
+It will be explained in further detail [later on in the manual](#equations).
-* input - This block is composed of one or more input ports.
-It will be explained in further detail later on in the manual.
+* `input` - This block is composed of one or more input ports.
+It will be explained in further detail [later on in the manual](#input).
-* output <event_type> - Defines which type of event the neuron can send.
-Currently, only spike is supported.
-No end is necessary at the end of this block.
+* `output` *`<event_type>`* - Defines which type of event the neuron can send.
+Currently, only `spike` is supported.
+No `end` is necessary at the end of this block.
-* update - Inside this block arbitrary code can be implemented using the internal programming language.
-The update block defines the runtime behavior of the neuron.
-It contains the logic for state and equation updates and refractoriness.
-This block is translated into the update method in NEST.
+* `update` - Inside this block arbitrary code can be implemented using the internal programming language.
+The `update` block defines the runtime behavior of the neuron.
+It contains the logic for state and equation [updates](#equations) and [refractoriness](#concepts-for-refractoriness).
+This block is translated into the `update` method in NEST.

  __The following blocks are mandataroy: input, output and update__